 You may have made salt dough ornaments as a kid, yes?
-We took the classic homemade ornament to the next level by gilding the humble homemade craft with a little more glamour.
-We added imprints of winter greens — plus, pom-poms and sequins as berries.
+Well, we took the classic homemade ornament to the next level by gilding the humble craft with a little more glamour.
+We added imprints of winter greens — plus pom-poms and sequins as berries.

 Follow along with these easy steps.

 What You Need